Vision

 On the level of community, the goals are broadly similar.
 How wonderful it would be to share our neighborhoods with congenial people who have similar values and a similar sense of purpose.
 To share spaces for abundant community gardens and to enjoy ample opportunities for open discussion, creativity and play with those around us.
 And at the same time, for those of us who are introverted and neurodivergent (myself included) to be accepted and valued exactly as we are, allowed our solitude, and welcome to engage as feels comfortable and fulfilling to us.

 This kind of awareness and acceptance requires that we vastly augment our focus on social and emotional skills in the education system (and while we're at it, pay teachers way more).
 The education system that exists today serves solely to produce unimaginative and obedient workers, and offers children little in the way of resources to skillfully navigate the complexities of social and emotional life.
-One might say that the responsibility of parents to teach these skills to children, but as we should all be aware, the majority of parents also lack these skills and resources.
+One might say that it’s the responsibility of parents to teach these skills to children, but as we should all be aware, a great many parents also lack these skills and resources.
 Such is the curse of a cowardly and capitalistic culture mired in the muck of generational trauma.
-Other currently neglected areas that would be better emphasized in schools would include the political structures of our countries and communities, how to manage money, and the intricacies of health (including mental health) and nutrition.
+Other currently neglected areas to be emphasized in schools would include the political structures of our countries and communities, how to manage money, and the intricacies of health (including mental health) and nutrition.

-I would imagine that the vast majority of us would like to have access to high quality universal healthcare, with short wait times and medical professionals who are empowered to actually spend time and invest in relationships with their patients, deeply appreciating their complex circumstances rather than throwing out superficial remedies that rarely do any good.
-And, recognizing that Western medicine focuses predominantly on symptom management, we would prioritize alternative, evidence-based healing modalities that emphasize the prevention of illness and the maintenance of good health.
+I would imagine that the vast majority of us would like to have access to high quality universal healthcare, with short wait times and an abundance of medical professionals who are empowered to actually spend time and invest in relationships with their patients, deeply appreciating their complex circumstances rather than offering superficial remedies that rarely do any good.
+And, recognizing that Western medicine focuses predominantly on symptom management, we would prioritize complementary, evidence-based healing modalities that emphasize the prevention of illness and the maintenance of good health.

 Returning to the topic of community gardens and nature, our towns and cities would feature vastly greater green areas, wooded parks, meadows allowed to grow wild with flowers that attract pollinators, trees lining every street and buildings with green roofs and garden terraces.
 The benefits of this kind of design are too numerous to mention here, but it merits mentioning that the best strategy we have for combating the heat island effect that afflicts cities more and more in the age of global warming is to bring more plants into cities.
 This makes a vast impact, and can mean the difference between life and death for vulnerable people.

-I would also say that a great many of us would like to feel that we have a certain amount of influence within our communities.
+A great many of us would like to feel that we have a certain amount of political influence within our communities.
 This may mean the ability to contribute ideas and perspectives in town council meetings, or it may mean making more hands-on contributions to the creation of public spaces in some capacity.

 As I move on to society at large, I must be transparent in stating that I have no expertise in economics, political science, or large-scale infrastructure projects.
 So the reader must bear in mind that my perspectives here on out may be less grounded in practical reality.
 Nevertheless, the perspectives of common people are ultimately what matters the most, so I feel justified in sharing my thoughts.

 I doubt that within our lifetimes we will see any significant changes to our political and economic structures.
-It seems to me that within the next few generations, the best we might hope for is a peaceful transition towards regionally-centered democratic socialism.
-Communism is a lovely ideal, but human nature tends to get in the way.
-I will be frank in saying that I don't believe it's truly achievable.
-But that being said, I firmly believe that in one way or another we must overcome the capitalist model if we are to survive as a species, and if we are not to utterly trash the world we inhabit, rendering it inhospitable to all but cockroaches and mold.
+It seems to me that within the next few generations, the best we might hope for is a peaceful transition towards decentralized democratic socialism.
+Communism is a lovely ideal, but human nature tends to get in the way, and I will be frank in saying that I don't believe it's truly achievable.
+But that being said, I firmly believe that in one way or another we must overcome the capitalist model if we are to survive as a species and not utterly trash the world we inhabit, rendering it inhospitable.
 Capitalism explicitly incentivizes greed and exploitation, and alienates the vast majority of people from the value that they produce in society.
-Furthermore, it alienates us from each other and even from ourselves, as it works us to the Bone and promotes material consumption as the optimal way of dissociating from the discomfort of life within its very own framework.
-We are left with no time or energy to invest in ourselves or our communities when our worth as human beings is boiled down the vulgar act of producing as much financial Capital for the elites as humanly possible until we drop dead.
+Furthermore, it alienates us from each other and even from ourselves, as it works us to the bone and promotes material consumption as the default way of dissociating from the discomfort of life.
+We are left with no time or energy to invest in ourselves or our communities when our worth as human beings is boiled down to the vulgar act of producing as much financial capital for the elites as humanly possible until we drop dead.

-Democratic socialism empowers us with agency over our work and roles in society, as well as providing us greater wealth and comfort through the even distribution of profits.
-This stands in stark contrast with the capitalist model, in which the vast majority of profits are funneled upwards to CEOs, the holders of capital and shareholders, while the productive masses are left with barely enough to survive, if that.
+Democratic socialism empowers us to have agency over our work and roles in society, as well as providing us greater wealth and comfort through the even distribution of profits.
+This stands in stark contrast with the capitalist model, in which the vast majority of profits are funnelled upwards to CEOs, the holders of capital and shareholders, while the productive masses are left with barely enough to survive, if that.

-It's virtually a meme at this point that tech entrepreneurs, in their vain efforts to come up with new and Superior modes of transportation, keep reinventing the train, and calling it by different names.
+It's virtually a meme at this point that tech entrepreneurs, in their vain efforts to come up with new and superior modes of transportation, keep reinventing the train, and calling it by different names.
 It is indisputably the optimal form of mass transportation, and it's unlikely that we will ever do better.
-We will likely always need some form of individual transportation, as there will always be some portion of the population that lives rurally (myself included) but we must do much better with managing the transportation of urban populations.
-Especially in North America, all of our infrastructure has been designed around cars, and forces most of us to be dependent on cars, and this has created a hideous, dangerous and unwelcoming landscape that is alienating, depressing, and destructive both to the environment and the human spirit.
-The ideal vision does not entirely exclude (electric and perhaps hydrogen-powered) cars, but it must focus on trains and bicycle-friendly infrastructure within cities.
+We will likely always need some form of individual transportation, as there will always be some portion of the population that lives rurally, but we must do much better with managing the transportation of urban populations.
+Especially in North America, our infrastructure has been designed around cars, forces most of us to be dependent on cars, and this has created a hideous, dangerous and unwelcoming landscape that is alienating, depressing, and destructive both to the environment and the human spirit.
+The ideal vision does not entirely exclude cars (electric and perhaps hydrogen-powered) but it must focus instead on trains and bicycle-friendly infrastructure within cities.

 When it comes to artificial intelligence, I will concede that it has its uses, and that we are stuck with it for the foreseeable future, but I do not think it bodes well, and as I write this on the precipice of AI dominating our world, I would not be surprised if it proves to be our downfall as a species.
 That said, this is another area where I have no expertise, so I will say no more.
 I will conclude this segment by stating the obvious fact that our ideal vision of the world would be free of war, free of famine, of drought, and of disease.
 While this may be controversial, my ideal world would also be free of religion, which has been one of the foremost causes of war and suffering for as long as it has existed.